Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 • Carbon dioxide (to adjust the pH levels)

 After being treated, the Massachusetts Water Resources Authority’s water is supplied to 53 consumer communities across the state, including Boston.
-Boston’s water is then sent through the MetroWest Water Supply Tunnel and the Hultman Aqueduct, where it gets stored in covered tanks.
+Boston’s water is then sent through the MetroWest Water Supply Tunnel and the Hultman Aqueduct, where it is stored in covered tanks.

 The water is then drawn into distribution mains where it pours into Boston’s community pipes.